 I am a Licensed Marriage Family Therapist (MFC 93269) specializing in health crises or transitions, especially related to grief and loss, illness and growth after trauma.

-Currently my clinical responsibilities include private practice and facilitation of several grief, illness and trauma related support groups.
-I am also the Director of Adolescent and Teen Grief Programs at the Glendale Adventist Medical Center Beyond Loss Bereavement Program.
+Currently, my clinical responsibilities include private practice and facilitation of several grief, illness, and trauma-related support groups.
+I am also a clinical supervisor for associate marriage and family therapists.

-In addition to my clinical practice I teach University courses in psychology and health and wellness, provide grief consultation and trainings for local non-profits.
-I am a public speaker and educator on topics including: individual and family grief, how to cope and live with a terminal illness, traumatic grief and post traumatic growth.
+In addition to my clinical practice, I teach university courses in psychology and health and wellness, provide grief consultation and training for local non-profits.
+I am a public speaker and educator on topics including individual and family grief, how to cope and live with a terminal illness, traumatic grief, and post-traumatic growth.